Etiquette of Blogging

 Blogging Etiquette Rule #1

-Never ask a Blogger to Work for free or for "exposure"
+Never ask a blogger to work for free or for "exposure".

 You know how some people have the nerve to ask crafters and artists to work for free?